-For our first iteration, we wanted to integrate a footplate that attached directly to the front caster wheel.
+1) For our first iteration, we tried implementing a mechanical solution: integrating a footplate that attached directly to the front caster wheel.
 However, when we tested our first prototype, we learned that we needed significantly more force to keep the wheel pointed in the desired direction.

-For our second iteration, we moved to an electromechanical solution with an actuator assembly coupled to the front caster wheel.
+2) For our second iteration, we increased the fidelity of our prototype and moved to an electromechanical solution with an actuator assembly coupled to the front caster wheel.
 We did some calculations as to how much force was needed to turn the wheel on a high friction surface in order to size our servo.
 To more easily troubleshoot our prototype, we opted to simplify our footplate mechanism by implementing a joystick instead.

 In May 2016, our one arm wheelchair drive was selected as one of six finalist projects from over 90 submissions to the RESNA Student Design Competition!
 My team presented our project at the RESNA Conference and Developer’s Forum in Washington DC in July 2016.

-After the competition, in the spirit of the scientific process, we, the RESNA Student Design Competition finalists, wanted to see how many engineers and occupational therapists you could fit into an elevator selfie.
+After the competition, all the RESNA Student Design Competition finalists, wanted to see how many engineers and occupational therapists could fit into an elevator selfie.
 The answer: 13, with room to spare!